 Students can register for 9 credits of internship, electives with the Evening MBA students, or directed study work.
 Our College of Business Administration Internship Coordinator will work with you to develop and uncover internship opportunities around the world.

 This creative learning environment of the One-Year MBA program is enhanced by the small cohort of dedicated faculty that deliver an integrated program to an average class size of 25 students.
-The One-Year MBA faculty are Bjorn Carlsson, Yuwen Chen, Peter DaDalt, Lisa Lancellotta, Hillary Leonard, Ann-Marie Sacco, Diane St. Laurent, and Anthony Wheeler.
+The One-Year MBA faculty are Bjorn Carlsson, Yuwen Chen, Peter DaDalt, Lisa Lancellotta, Hillary Leonard, Diane St. Laurent, Anthony Wheeler, and Randy Wyrofsky.

 Application for Admission